Women's Prison Association

-The Women's Prison Association (WPA), founded 1845, is the oldest advocacy group for women in the United States.
+The Women's Prison Association (WPA), founded 1845, is the oldest advocacy group for women impacted by the criminal legal system in the United States.
 The organization has historically focused on New York City and New York State issues.
-Since 2004 it has developed the Institute on Women & Criminal Justice, to focus a national conversation on women and criminal justice.

 Most of WPA's clients in its early years were poor Irish immigrants with alcohol dependency.
-While the ethnicity of the clients of the association has shifted over time, the organization throughout its history has dealt with the effects of poverty and substance abuse.
+While the ethnicity of the clients of the association has shifted over time, the organization throughout its history has dealt with the effects of poverty, family separation, and substance abuse.